das7pad/web-sharelatex/README.md

 # overleaf-integration-web-module

 Service to request tokens from Overleaf and "legacy" ShareLaTeX and verifies them, allowing merging of accounts.
+Once verified projects can be imported from Overleaf.

 ## Installation